The City Under the City – Subterranean Network Underneath NYC

 Power

-86% of New York Cityโ€™s electricity is distributed via the underground grid.
+86% of New York Cityโ€™s electricity comes via the subterranean grid.
 About 130,000 miles of electrical lines run under the city, connecting the 16 lines that import electricity from outside the city to 24 transmission substations, 50 area substations, and then to residences and businesses.
-Occupying the same sub-street strata as cable and fiber, power is near the surface.
+Occupying the same sub-street strata as cable and fiber, power is near the surface.ย

-So the next time you and your pup head out for a walk, take a minute to pause and envision everything below you, from near the surface to deep in the bedrock: electrical lines, cable and fiber, steam pipes, gas pipes, the subway, sewer lines, water mains, water tunnels, and all the sedimentary rocks and soil deposited by the retreating glacier.
-The next time you light the stove, plug in your phone or take a shower, know that each of those resourcesโ€”natural gas, electricity, and waterโ€”arrive in your apartment via a vast and complex system that both makes the city what it is and extends beyond the borders of the city, making our daily conveniences dependent on distant places.
+So the next time you and your pup head out for a walk, take a minute to pause and envision everything subterranean.
+Think about everything from near the surface to deep in the bedrock.
+There are electrical lines, cable and fiber, steam pipes, gas pipes, the subway, sewer lines, water mains, water tunnels, and all the sedimentary rocks and soil deposited by the retreating glacier.
+The next time you light the stove, plug in your phone or take a shower, know that each of those resourcesโ€”natural gas, electricity, and waterโ€”arrive in your apartment via a vast and complex system.
+They make the city what it is and extend beyond the borders of the city.
+These complex systems make our daily conveniences dependent on distant places.ย

 Faye Chou